Dogwaterzx/Ken_Blooket_Utilities/README.md

 I got some of these hacks at schoolcheats.net

 Unfortunately, some people can't access the website, so I wanted to make sure people have access.

+#Colaboration of blooket hacks from around the world